flurium/agency/src/content/articles/seo-and-admin-panel-for-erp-company.md

 ### Google Analytics

-While for my personal use I will chose open-source analytics like Umami or Plausible, the Acupower was already relaying on GA and it's integration with Google Ads.
+While for my personal use I will chose open-source analytics like <a href="https://umami.is/" target="_blank">Umami</a> or <a href="https://plausible.io/" target="_blank">Plausible</a>, the Acupower was already relaying on GA and it's integration with Google Ads.

 Figuring out how to integrate Umami with Google Ads is already on my to-do list, but let me tell about GA.